|

 Contrary to popular believe, Colossus was not used to break the

-German Enigma machine.
+German Enigma cipher.

 The Enigma was broken by means of an